Last updated: May 2026

 - Protect your sleep window; don't overschedule.

-- Bring your own pillow or a sleeping sheet/liner.
+- Bring your own travel pillow and a sleeping eye mask and earplugs.

-- Block light and noise with an eye mask and earplugs.
+- Block light and noise for better in-flight rest.

 Mosquito Prevention